Nathan’s official biography

 Nathan Gunn is widely acclaimed for his diverse performing career bridging the genres of opera, musical theatre, and recital.
 Gunn grew up in South Bend, Indiana doing what most Midwestern boys do: playing sports, working hard at school, and spending time with his family.
 His interest in music became a passion during his junior year of high school when he was introduced to Mozart’s opera, Die Zauberflöte.
 Consumed by a desire to learn more, Nathan attended the University of Illinois (the third generation in his family to attend the school) to study music.

 Nathan believes that music is a living art form and must be nurtured to remain relevant.
 He has championed dozens of new songs, operas, and sung theater in a multitude of venues.
-His most recent project is a one-man autobiographical show produced and written by Hershey Felder, entitled Flying Solo, which has been lauded as a “riveting autobiographical musical [that] is a stunner both with its touching, relatable, family-centric narrative and Gunn’s entertaining, charismatic performing style (Broadway World review).”
-This coming year, Nathan and Julie Gunn will launch their new production company, Shot in the Dark, producing and performing cabaret shows which entertain the public and give young artists and hometown celebrities a platform to showcase their talents.
+He recently debuted his one-man autobiographical show produced and written by Hershey Felder, entitled Flying Solo, which has been lauded as a “riveting autobiographical musical [that] is a stunner both with its touching, relatable, family-centric narrative and Gunn’s entertaining, charismatic performing style (Broadway World review).”
+Nathan and Julie Gunn created their production company, Shot in the Dark, to produce and perform cabaret shows which entertain the public, and give young artists and hometown celebrities a platform to showcase their talents.
 Nathan and Julie are also often seen in recital and cabaret settings where they enjoy creating programs uniquely tailored to the special event.
+This season, Nathan will perform new roles with Pittsburgh Opera, Chicago Opera Theater, Beth Morrison Projects and PROTOTYPE Festival, and will debut Drytown: A Living Room Vaudeville with Julie Gunn.

 Nathan is a professor and Swandlund Chair at the University of Illinois where he is co-director of Lyric Theatre @ Illinois, a comprehensive program embracing a broad continuum of opera and musical theatre, as well as the development of new works.
 At the Lyric Theatre @ Illinois, Nathan developed and founded the first ever Bachelor of Musical Arts in Lyric Theatre curriculum in the nation.
 The program is part of the School of Music at the University of Illinois and housed in the Krannert Center for the Performing Arts.